Chingu-cohorts/pmrok-chgmgt/Section-01.-Project-Manager-Concepts.md

 ## Introduction

-When you start a new project one of the first things you'll need to do is to define the tasks that must be completed to meet the projects goals.
+When you start a new project, one of the first things you'll need to do is to define the tasks that must be completed to meet the projects goals.
 As a PM the very first step is to brainstorm with your team to define who your users are, the value the app will bring to each of them, and the high level components of the app responsible for delivering this value.

 ## Workflow
-Once you've done this the next step is to start defining more discrete tasks and adding them to your project backlog.
+Once you've done this, the next step is to start defining more discrete tasks and adding them to your project backlog.
 What is a "backlog"?
-Very simply its just a place where you maintain the tasks your project needs to complete, but which haven't yet been started.
-Agile projects organize themselves around a project board that's consists of the following vertical lanes:
+Very simply, it's just a place where you maintain the tasks your project needs to complete, but which haven't yet been started.
+Agile projects organize themselves around a project board that consists of the following vertical lanes:

-- Backlog - the stories we know we need to do, but haven’t gotten to yet
+- Backlog - The stories we know we need to do, but haven’t gotten to yet.
-- Next - the stories we know need to be performed in the next Sprint.
-If we complete all the stories in the current sprint we’ll go here to get more work before dipping into the backlog
+- Next - The stories we know need to be performed in the next Sprint.
+If we complete all the stories in the current sprint, we’ll go here to get more work before dipping into the backlog.
 - In Progress - The stories that have to be completed in the current Sprint.
-Don’t overload this with stories! at the beginning of the Sprint you’ll need to decide as a team what needs to be done in the upcoming sprint
+Don’t overload this with stories!
+At the beginning of the Sprint, you’ll need to decide as a team what needs to be done in the upcoming sprint.
-- Blocked - Stories that have been started, but can’t be completed due to an unfulfilled dependency on another story or due to a decision that needs to be make, or a technical issue.
+- Blocked - Stories that have been started, but can’t be completed due to an unfulfilled dependency on another story, or due to a decision that needs to be make, or a technical issue.
 These should be resolved as quickly as feasible so you don’t accumulate technical debt.
 - Done - Stories that have been completed.
-It’s important to move a story card to this lane only with the story is fully completed - Coded, tested, and promoted to your release branch
+It’s important to move a story card to this lane only when the story is fully completed - coded, tested, and promoted to your release branch.

 This is also known as a Kanban board and it imposes a workflow to your project that gives you visibility to the progress of the project based on the state of its tasks.